You are currently viewing WordPress File Manager Plugin Under Active Exploitation

 );

-A typical crafted HTTP request exploiting this vulnerability to upload phpcode is given below:
+A typical crafted HTTP request exploiting WordPress vulnerability to upload phpcode is:

 Invoking PHP code to execute ‘ipconfig’ command: